-Vegan marshmallows should be part of any plant-based kitchen - for s'mores, hot cocoa, rice krispie treats, or just for snacking.
+Sweet, fluffy, and simple to make, these Vegan Marshmallows should be part of any plant-based kitchen!
+They’re perfect for s’mores, hot cocoa, rice krispie treats, or just for snacking.

-Any plant-based kitchen should have a staple like this vegan marshmallow recipe in their back pocket.
+Any plant-based kitchen should have a delicious staple like this vegan marshmallow recipe in its back pocket.

 Whether your kids are looking to make an epic hot cocoa, or you're hosting a summer party and want to make a s'mores bar.